Rhodes Stadium

-Rhodes Stadium is a 14,000-seat multi-purpose stadium in Elon, North Carolina.
-Named for trustee Dusty Rhodes, his wife, Peggy, and their family, the stadium opened in 2001 and is home to the Elon University Phoenix football team.
-The stadium also hosts soccer games on occasion.
+Rhodes Stadium is a 14,000-seat American football stadium located in Elon University of Elon, North Carolina.
+Named for trustee Dusty Rhodes, his wife, Peggy, and their family, the stadium opened in 2001 and is home to the Elon Phoenix football team.

-Before Rhodes Stadium was built, Elon played in Burlington at Burlington Memorial Stadium.
+Before Rhodes Stadium was built, Elon played (starting in 1949) their football games at Burlington Memorial Stadium, located in the Walter M. Williams High School of Burlington, NC.

+The stadium has also hosted soccer and lacrosse games.